 Since beginning his professional career as an academic, Dr. Moore has made significant contributions to the fields of school counseling, gifted education, urban education, multicultural counseling/education, higher education, and STEM education.
-More specifically, in less than nine years, he has published over 100 refereed articles, editor reviewed articles, book chapters, special theme issues, etc. These publications have appeared or are scheduled to appear in journals, such as the Journal of School-Based Counseling Policy and Evaluation; Journal of College Access; Journal of Family Strengths; Professional School Counseling; Theory & Practice in Rural Education; Journal of Minority Achievement, Creativity, and Leadership; Journal for Specialists in Group Work; Boyhood Studies: An Interdisciplinary Journal; Journal of Advanced Academics; American Secondary Education Journal; School Community Journal; Journal of Multicultural Education; The Urban Review; Exceptional Children; Journal of College Student Development; Journal of Educational Foundations; Frontiers: A Journal of Women Studies; Journal of Urban Education: Focus on Enrichment; Journal of Counseling & Development; Teachers College Record; The High School Journal; Urban Education; Elementary School Journal; Gifted Child Quarterly; Roeper Review; Theory Into Practice; Journal of Mental Health Counseling; NASAP Journal; Journal of Negro Education; American Behavioral Scientist; Black History Bulletin; Understanding Our Gifted; Gifted Child Today; Gifted Education Quarterly; Journal of Thought; E-Journal of Teaching and Learning Diverse Settings; Counseling and Values; The Family Journal: Counseling and Therapy for Couples and Families; International Journal for the Advancement of Counseling; Journal of Technology in Counseling; The Western Journal of Black Studies; The Journal of Men’s Studies; Journal of African American Studies; Journal of Black Studies; Mid-Western Educational Researcher; Student Affairs Online; and Psych Discourse.
+More specifically, he has published over 130 refereed articles, editor reviewed articles, book chapters, special theme issues, etc. These publications have appeared or are scheduled to appear in journals, such as the Journal of School-Based Counseling Policy and Evaluation; Journal of College Access; Journal of Family Strengths; Professional School Counseling; Theory & Practice in Rural Education; Journal of Minority Achievement, Creativity, and Leadership; Journal for Specialists in Group Work; Boyhood Studies: An Interdisciplinary Journal; Journal of Advanced Academics; American Secondary Education Journal; School Community Journal; Journal of Multicultural Education; The Urban Review; Exceptional Children; Journal of College Student Development; Journal of Educational Foundations; Frontiers: A Journal of Women Studies; Journal of Urban Education: Focus on Enrichment; Journal of Counseling & Development; Teachers College Record; The High School Journal; Multicultural Learning and Teaching; Urban Education; Elementary School Journal; Gifted Child Quarterly; Roeper Review; Theory Into Practice; Journal of Mental Health Counseling; NASAP Journal; Journal of Negro Education; American Behavioral Scientist; Black History Bulletin; Understanding Our Gifted; Gifted Child Today; Gifted Education Quarterly; Journal of Thought; E-Journal of Teaching and Learning Diverse Settings; Counseling and Values; The Family Journal: Counseling and Therapy for Couples and Families; International Journal for the Advancement of Counseling; Journal of Technology in Counseling; The Western Journal of Black Studies; The Journal of Men’s Studies; Journal of African American Studies; Journal of Black Studies; Mid-Western Educational Researcher; Student Affairs Online; and Psych Discourse.